-…You know, Ebbo, you entered into close contact people who either had not experienced rebirth in the biblical sense or were at least very unclear. … And simultaneously you turned away from the majority of God’s children!
+…You know, Ebbo, you entered into close contact with people who either had not experienced rebirth in the biblical sense or were at least very unclear. … And simultaneously you turned away from the majority of God’s children!
 Our recent talks made it evident to me that you do not see that clearly.
 For you are now surprised that the people of the fellowship movement, or quite a few of them, no longer accept you.
 Ebbo, you know that you turned strongly against them.
 Have you forgotten?
 And you did indeed go in ways different from theirs.
 Don’t be upset with me for telling you this. … Perhaps you no longer remember yourself how strongly and unilaterally you emphasized the Sermon on the Mount, and how sharply you criticized those that would put forgiveness of sins too much into the foreground in your opinion….

 Oh, Ebbo, what I wish for you is that you are where God wants to have you and where you are best able to work effectively.
 Dear Ebbo, how terrible if you would only recognize it in eternity!
 And your strength would not have been at the disposal of God’s kingdom the way it ought to have been!